Technical Bulletin 11. Cathode Issues

 The most seen cause is excessive in rush current with tube rectifiers, far above the maximum peak value.
 There are a few ways to do this wrong.

-The second cause is DC coupled circuits, which work good by coincidence, and sometimey by some other coincidence fail.
+The second cause is DC coupled circuits, which work good by coincidence, and sometime by some other coincidence, they fail with only one tube of a pair..

 The effect gets larger when the tubes have better emission, so it can happen after a tube exchange.